symphoniacloud/dynamodb-entity-store/README.md

 Entity Store provides the following:

-* Assistance for write operations, handling repetitive aspects like configuration of table names, key attribute names, and setting metadata attributes
+* Assistance for write operations, handling repetitive aspects like configuration of table names, key attribute names, and setting metadata attributes like "Last Updated" time, and "TTL" (Time To Live)
-* A typed interface for read operations (get, scans, and queries)
+* A typed interface, including parsing, for read operations (get, scans, and queries), which also provides entity-scope filtering for collection operations.
-* A common API for querying / scanning one page of results at a time, or all available results
+* Capability to automatically load all available results for collection operations (queries and scans), while also providing single-page versions with almost identical interfaces.
 * Simple setup when using ["Single Table Design"](https://www.alexdebrie.com/posts/dynamodb-single-table/#what-is-single-table-design) ...
 * ... but also allows non-standard and/or multi-table designs
 * A pretty-much-complete coverage of the entire DynamoDB API / SDK, including operations for batch and transaction operations, and options for diagnostic metadata (e.g. "consumed capacity")
+* ... all without any runtime library dependencies, apart from official AWS DynamoDB libraries (AWS SDK V3).

 This library is named _Entity Store_ since it's based on the idea that your DynamoDB tables store one or many collections of related records, and each collection has the same persisted structure.